 Horseshoe Canyon is a u-shaped canyon with an abundance of hiking trails.
 Imagine the Grand Canyon, but (a lot) smaller and a bit greener!
 Horseshoe Canyon is one of the incredible spots you have to visit in Alberta for stunning canyon views!
 Whilst marvelling at the view, let your imagination transport you back to a time where dinosaurs roamed wild and free, and cowboys rode on horseback across the land!

-Getting there: Located 17km southeast of Drumheller on Highway 9.
+How to get to Horshoe Canyon: Located 17km southeast of Drumheller on Highway 9.

 Go to the Royal Tyrrell Dinosaur Museum in Drumheller